3331/mpwm/README.md

 Currently there is no bindings for creating/managing device pairs.

-Use `xinput` for multi pointer adventures for now.
+Use the tool `xinput` to manage devices for multi pointer/keyboard adventures for now.

 ## Features/patches